AshleyT3/atbu/README.rst

 Documentation: https://atbu.readthedocs.io/en/latest/

-The following is included at the documentation link above.
+The following is a subset of the documentation at the link above.

 .. contents:: **Contents**
     :depth: 3